quocthanh18/LOL-V2/README.md

 Next up, for each of these PUUIDs, we will be getting their match history using this [API](https://developer.riotgames.com/apis#match-v5/GET_getMatchIdsByPUUID) to get their latest 100 matches.

 ## Match Data
-Because we are aiming for 15 minutes of data, we need to get the specific details of each math.
+Because we are aiming for 15 minutes of data, we need to get the specific details of each match.
 We will be using this [API](https://developer.riotgames.com/apis#match-v5/GET_getTimeline) to get the data of each match.

 # Features
 | **Names** | **Description** | Notes |